Current Size: 100%

 - family members working in a family business;

-- those who live with their employer and share their leisure facilities, such as au pairs;
+- those who live with their employer and who are genuinely treated as one of the family, such as au pairs;

 - some trainees on government-funded schemes;